The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Gaussian fields with stationary increments

-for some integer $k \geq 1$ and $H\in (0, 1),$ then the sample functions of $X$ are in $C^k(\R^N)$ a.s.
-Further examples of anisotropic Gaussian random fields which may have different smoothness along different directions can be found in Xue and Xiao (2011).
+for some integer $k \geq1$ and $H\in(0, 1)$, then the sample functions of $X$ are in $C^k(\R^N)$ a.s.
+Further examples of anisotropic Gaussian random fields which may have different smoothness along different directions can be found in \citet{XX09}.